amitofsk/dandy/docs/widgetApi.md

 ### Example
 ### Similar Classes
+The Tkinter widget `Scale` is a controllable slider that can also be used to send a numerical value to control an output.

 ## LEDBarDisplay
 ### Description
-An LEDBarDisplay object displays multiple digital input bits as an LED bar.
+An `LEDBarDisplay` widget displays multiple digital input bits as an LED bar.
 ### Member Functions
 The constructor:
 ```python